-They See Me Rolling: High-Speed Event Vision-Based Tactile Roller Sensor for Large Surface Measurements
+They See Me Rolling: High-Speed Event Vision-Based Tactile Roller Sensor for Large Surface Inspection

 Advanced Research & Innovation Center (ARIC)